apollo13/ansible-role-borgbackup/README.md

 ## Backup status & monitoring

 Since everything is executed via systemd, the status can be checked easily via monitoring systems.
-The relevant unit are:
+The relevant units are:

  * `borgbackup.service` the actual run of `borgbackup`.
- * `borgbackup-tasks.service` as placeholder that collects the exit status of the pre backup programs.
+ * `borgbackup-tasks.service` is a placeholder that collects the exit status of the pre backup programs.
  * `borgbackup-tasks@<task_name.service>` Individual backup tasks as registered in the example above.